-The Sullivan O&W Rail Trail Alliance is having a multi-day hiking event the weekend of June 7th and 8th, 2025.
+The Sullivan O&W Rail Trail Alliance is hosting a FREE multi-day hiking event on Saturday, June 7th and Sunday June 8th, 2025.
+There will also be the option to camp on Saturday night for a nominal fee.

 - Camping